Tanmay-Soni/reportmate_ai/README.md

 # ReportMate AI

-A GPT-like chat interface with drag-and-drop file upload functionality, designed to integrate file content contextually with user queries using OpenAI's Assistants API.
+An AI chat interface with drag-and-drop file upload functionality, designed to integrate file content contextually with user queries using OpenAI's Files and Assistants API.

 ## Features